jgraph/www.diagrams.net-source/doc/faq/export-diagram.md

 ## Export your diagram to an image

 You can export the current drawing canvas to an image: PNG, JPEG or SVG.
 JPEG are most commonly used in web pages.
 PNG and SVG images are scalable (resizeable) and work well in documents and presentation slides.
+SVG images support [animated connectors](/doc/faq/connector-animate.html).

-1. Select _File > Export as_ then choose the image format you want to generate - _PNG_, _JPEG_, or _SVG_.
+1. Select _File > Export as_ then choose the image format you want to generate - _PNG_, _JPEG_, WebP, or _SVG_.
 <br /><img src="/assets/img/blog/file-export-image.png" style="width=100%;max-width:300px;height:auto;" alt="Select File > Export then choose the image format you want to export your diagram to">
 1. Each image format will offer you slightly different options, see below for details.
 Select the options you want, then click _Export_.